Jennifer Lopez Share Heartwarming Photo Of Marc Anthony After His Mother Passes

 We've written a number of stories about celebrity exes coming together to co-parent their children despite any personal or family drama.
-By going on holidays and throwing fun birthday parties, celebs like Kourtney Kardashian and Scott Disick demonstrate that it's more important to set an example of love and acceptance for their kids than it is to harbour resentment.
+By going on vacations and throwing fun birthday parties, celebs like Kourtney Kardashian and Scott Disick demonstrate that it's more important to set an example of love and acceptance for their kids than it is to harbor resentment.

 But co-parenting doesn't just stop with scheduled playdates and excursions, as Jennifer Lopez proved over the weekend when she offered her love and support for ex Marc Anthony, whose mother passed away.
 In a sweet Instagram post, J-Lo captured Anthony with his six children, including their shared twins and his children from previous marriages, according to People.